-If you are adopting a foreign child, you should insure your adopted child under Dutch national health insurance from the moment the adoption is officially finalised.
-It doesn’t matter if your adopted child is already in the Netherlands, or is still in the country of origin.
+When you are going to adopt a child abroad, the starting point is that your adopted child has Dutch national health insurance from the moment the adoption becomes official.
+It doesn’t matter if your adopted child is already in the Netherlands, or if they are still in their country of origin.

 I’m going to adopt a foreign child